-With the “Send Later” Mailbutler feature, you can preserve your vacation time or “off-hours,” even if you need to respond by email to a work colleague who is in a different time zone.
-Rather than interrupt your family dinner to shoot off a quick email about a pressing issue when you know your co-workers across the globe are at their desk, simply write your email during your own work hours and then schedule it to go out later, when your colleague is at work.
+With the “Send Later” feature, for example, you can preserve your vacation time or “off-hours,” even if you need to respond by email to a work colleague who is in a different time zone.
+Rather than interrupt your family dinner to shoot off a quick email about a pressing issue when you know your co-workers across the globe are at their desk, simply write your email during your own work hours.
+Then schedule it to go out later, during your colleagues’ workday.

-Similarly, if you are a team leader, it’s critical to model behavior that will help your team members feel more energized and motivated at work.
-To this end, you don’t want to send them email after their work hours or during their vacation time, unless it’s absolutely necessary.
+If you are a team leader, it’s critical to model behavior that will help your team members feel more energized and motivated at work.
+To this end, you don’t want to send them email after their work hours or during their vacation time, unless absolutely necessary.

-If your colleague is on vacation and you want to message them with an idea that you have now, write your email and then use the Mailbutler “Send Later” feature to schedule your email to send when they’re back at work.
+If a colleague is on vacation and you want to send a message with an idea that you have now, write your email and then use the “Send Later” feature to schedule your email to send when they’re back at work.

 If you are drowning in email, definitely consider Mailbutler, especially if you are an Apple Mail user.
-Apple Mail is missing many of these features.)
+(Apple Mail is missing many of these features.)
 Mailbutler helps me increase my own productivity and it helps my clients save time on email.

 Using these tips can help you regain an hour of productive time back into your day—every day!
 But this is just the beginning.
 If you’d like more help boosting your productivity, sign up for my self-paced, video-based Empowered Productivity course.
-You’ll not only tame your email, but you’ll also learn to use a system to organize all the details of your work, and your life.
+You’ll not only discover how to tame your email, but you’ll also learn to use a system to organize all the details of your work and your life.